itsyuen/itsyuen/README.md

 investigate → idea → promote → outcome → milestone → actions → result
 ```
 And for research, a successful result can eventually become a publication outcome.

+### usage of todoist

+Tags answer: “What kind of thing is this?”
+Hierarchy answers: “What are we actually committed to accomplishing?”
+(vison->outcome->milestone->action/task)